 Maui is a smaller island near the Big Island; producing much less coffee than the big island

 Mokka is a varietal that is difficult to produce, so not many people try.
 However, if you can find a Maui Mokka, try it.
 It might just be one of the best coffees you ever taste.

 Ka’u is another district on the Big Island, opposite to Kona.
 It produces a lot of the islands coffee and is another award winning region.

-With coffees just as good, if not better than Kona coffee’s, be sure to try a Ka’u coffee on your next trip to the Aloha State.
+With coffees just as good as Kona coffee’s, be sure to try a Ka’u coffee on your next trip to the Aloha State.

 Hawaii is the only state in the United States that grows and sells coffee on a commercial level.

 There are people who have grown coffee in places like California and Florida, but due to the lack of ideal growing conditions, those coffees will never taste exceptional and will not grow on a massive scale.